-Measurements from the ACE, STEREO A and B spacecraft Abstract.
-4 are allowing an unprecedented view of the structure of the three-dimensional 5 heliosphere.
-One aspect of this is the degree to which the measurements at 6 one spacecraft correlate with those at the other.
-We have computed the cross 7 correlation functions (CCFs) for all three combinations of ACE, STEREO 8 A, and B in situ observations of the bulk solar wind velocity as the space-9 craft moved progressively farther away from one another.
-Our results con-10 firm previous studies that the phase lag between the signals becomes linearly 11 larger with time.
-However, we have identified two intervals where this ap-12 pears to break down.
-During these "lulls," the CCF reveals a phase lag con-13 siderably less than that which would be predicted based only on the angu-14 lar separation of the spacecraft.
-We modeled the entire STEREO time pe-15 riod using a global MHD model to investigate the cause for these "lulls."
-We 16 find that a combination of time-dependent evolution of the streams as well 17 as spatial inhomogeneities, due to the latitudinal separation of the spacecraft, 18 are sufficient to explain them.
-19
+- 4 Abstract.
+The unique trajectories of the STEREO A and B spacecraft - 5 are allowing an unprecedented view of the structure of the three-dimensional - 6 heliosphere.
+One aspect of this is the degree to which the measurements at - one spacecraft correlate with those at the other.
+We have computed the cross - 8 correlation function (CCF) for STEREO in situ observations of the bulk so- - 9 lar wind velocity as the spacecraft moved progressively farther away from - one another.
+Our results confirm previous studies that the phase lag between - the signals becomes linearly larger with time.
+However, we have identified - two intervals where this appears to break down.
+During these "lulls," the CCF - 13 reveals a phase lag considerably less than that which would be predicted based - only on the angular separation of the spacecraft.
+We modeled the entire STEREO - time period using a global MHD model to investigate the cause for these "lulls." - We find that a combination of time-dependent evolution of the streams as - well as spatial inhomogeneities, due to the latitudinal separation of the space- - craft, are sufficient to explain them.